 Slowly and gradually become aware of your breathing.
 Breathe in for seven, hold for four and breathe out for seven.
 Repeat this pattern for a few minutes.

-Come to normal consciousness feeling refreshed and calm.
+Come to normal consciousness and record your feelings and impressions.

-Record your feelings and impressions in your journal or Book of Shadows.

 Some Further Thoughts on Meditation